daattali/beautiful-jekyll/_drafts/nakivo-v10.5-brings-vmware-monitoring-and-anti-ransomware-resilience.md

 ![](/img/nakivo105-1.png)

-Nakivo Backup and Replication v10.5 is working hard on improving security of [virtual appliance](https://www.nakivo.com/resources/download/free-edition/download/) deployments with the **Hardened Virtual Appliance** which allows you to create immutable backups in Backup Repositories.
-The immutability cannot be unset by any user or process.
+Nakivo Backup and Replication v10.5 is working hard on improving security of [virtual appliance](https://www.nakivo.com/resources/download/free-edition/download/) deployments with the **Hardened Virtual Appliance** with immutable repositories now baked into the applianceThe immutability cannot be unset by any user or process.
 This provides an additional level of security for your backups.

 ### Additional improvements in Nakivo Backup & Replication v10.5